-You may not enter year 3 of med school until all PhD responsibilities are completed - i.e. your dissertation needs to have been accepted by the Graduate School before physically starting the clerkship (we will need confirmation of the acceptance of the thesis by the Graduate School by e-mail).
-You must have completed the graduate school ethics course requirement as well.
-Students need to satisfy all other requirements before re-entering (e.g. the mini-courses taken in June, ect.).
-I will forward the e-mail from the Graduate School to Burke Kincaid, Marilyn London and Mary Jean Allen to get you matriculated administratively for re-enter into medical school.
-Please do not contact Burke Kincaid, Marilyn London and Mary Jean Allen until you hear back from me.
+You may not enter year 3 of med school until all PhD responsibilities are completed - i.e. your dissertation needs to have been submitted to the Graduate School before physically starting the clerkship (we will need confirmation of the submission of the thesis by the Graduate School by e-mail).
+Students need to satisfy all other requirements before re-entering (e.g. the mini-courses taken in January, etc.).
 Please make sure you do not have any outstanding financial holds on your account when you graduate, as financial holds prevent the release of official transcripts and diplomas.

-Once you have a thesis defense date, send an e-mail to the MSTP Director and Administrator, to request a specific re-entry date.
-The Director will discuss the feasibility of the date with your advisor and thesis committee chair and return a message to confirm the re-entry date or request additional discussion.
-The Administrator will request Marilyn London to add you to the medical school 2014 class e-mail list.
-Once you are registered, please make sure to check your health science center e-mail address on a regular basis to obtain relevant information on the registration process and as to the requirements needed and for all official medical school information.
+Once you have a thesis defense date, send an e-mail to the MSTP Co-Directors and Administrator, to request a specific re-entry date.
+The Co-Directors will discuss the feasibility of the date with your advisor and thesis committee chair and return a message to confirm the re-entry date or request additional discussion.
+The Administrator will ask the Dean's office to add you to the medical school MS2 e-mail list.
+Once you are registered, please make sure to check your stonybrookmedicine e-mail account on a regular basis to obtain relevant information on the registration process and as to the requirements needed and for all official medical school information.

-If you are thinking of returning July – Dec., you will need to take the supervised History & Physical exam in the prior year to re-entry.
-You will need to satisfactorily perform, take, and pass a simulated patient experience (H&P skills).
+You will need to satisfactorily perform, take, and pass a simulated patient experience (OSCE, non-graded).
 In some cases, at Dr. Wackett's discretion, he may waive the exercise if the student has been engaged in a clinical activity during the prior year and he is already comfortable that their clinical skills are acceptable.
-Around May / June Dr. Wackett organizes the simulated patient exam (OSCE) for MSTP students in the Clinical Skills Center.
-You can reach him via e-mail at awackettanotes.cc.sunysb.edu, or Perrilynn Baldelli at firstname.lastname@example.org.
-Clinical competency needs to be assured before you can return.
+The MSTP administrator will contact the Dean's office to arrange this.

-Ad-hoc re-entry: This consists of meeting with Marilyn London to hand-pick your schedule after you have formally set a thesis defense date.
+Ad-hoc re-entry: This consists of meeting with Caroline Lazzaruolo to hand-pick your schedule after you have formally set a thesis defense date.
 The re-entry date needs to be at least one week after the thesis defense date to permit time for thesis corrections and submission of the thesis to the graduate school, and two weeks would provide a greater margin of safety.
-Note that, depending on the time of the year, Marilyn may want to hold off actually generating the ad-hoc schedule until closer to the actual re-entry time, since many clerkships that are filled up during April-June become available after July 1 as some students defer, need to re-take Step I, or drop clerkships to take other ones.
+Note that, depending on the time of the year, Caroline may want to hold off actually generating the ad-hoc schedule until closer to the actual re-entry time, since many clerkships that are filled up initially become available later as some students defer or drop clerkships to take other ones.

 Note – over the years, students have been fairly equally satisfied with both the electronic and ad-hoc mechanisms.
 There is a lot of debate through about the best order to take clerkships in, which may vary depending on your interests.
 The MS3 and MS4 students have some strong feelings about this and would be happy to share them with you if you wish.